 Non-controlling interests include the Convertible Non-controlling Interests in the Operating Partnership owned by an affiliate of our Manager, our directors, and certain current and former Ellington employees and their related parties.
 On December 31, 2018, the Company redeemed 503,988 outstanding long term incentive plan units of the Company and exchanged them on a one-for-one basis for OP LTIP Units.
-Income allocated to Convertible Non-controlling Interests is based on the non-controlling interest owners' ownership percentage of the Operating Partnership during the quarter, calculated using a daily weighted average of all shares of common stock of the Company and Convertible Non-controlling Interests outstanding during the quarter.
-Holders of Convertible Non-controlling Interests are entitled to receive the same distributions that holders of shares of common stock of the Company are entitled to vote.
-As June 30, 2019, the Convertible Non-controlling Interests consisted of the outstanding 521,371 OP LTIP Units and 212,000 OP Units, and represented an interest of approximately 2.4% in the Operating Partnership.
-As of June 30, 2019, non-controlling interests related to the outstanding 521,371 OP LTIP Units and the outstanding 521
+Income allocated to Convertible Non-controlling Interests is based on the non-controlling interest owners' ownership percentage of the Operating Partnership during the period, calculated using a daily weighted average of all shares of common stock of the Company and Convertible Non-controlling Interests are entitled to receive the same distributions that holders of shares of common stock of the Company receive.
+Convertible Non-controlling Interests are non-voting with respect to matters as to which holders of common stock of the Company are entitled to vote.
+As September 30, 2019, the Convertible Non-controlling Interests consisted of the outstanding 532,313 OP LTIP Units and 212,000 OP Units, and represented an interest of approximately 2.2% in the Operating Partnership.
+As of September 30, 2019, non-controlling interests related to the outstanding 532,313 OP LTIP Units and the outstanding 212,000 OP Units was \$14.0 million.